wenqianchua/MDEF/docs/term01/05-techbeyondthemyth.md

 ![Behind The Scenes](../images/week5/Tech01/08_BTS.JPG)

 Also, one thing that I noticed about my work style is I tend to be more submissive when it comes to decision-making.
 Even though I have the experience and the background to stand firm on my decision, I did not voice out.
-When my thoughts were proven right in the end, this cost a lot of unnecessary work and resource wastage.
+When my thoughts were proven right in the end, this has already cost a lot of unnecessary work and resource wastage.
 This is something that my manager from my previous company noted about me during my work there as a UIUX designer.

 >In the future, I think there might be an opportunity to incorporate technology that I learned in Mental Health.